shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 > Blue/green deployments are only available for the EC2 Instances not the on-premise servers

+> When need to deploy in multiple environments, need to create multiple codeDeploy group

 **AppSpec**

 With `appspec.yml`, we define how we get the codebase and deploy it.